BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 `

 == Changelog ==

+= 2.5.4 =
+* Improve importer to allow forms that have been modified to be imported (thanks Mark Loeffler)

 = 2.5.3 =
 * Added a new picklist options format: newlines and pipes (vs pipes and colons) to allow colons to be used in names/values (and make it easier to read)